A Fisher-Rao gradient flow for entropy-regularised Markov decision processes in Polish spaces: Introduction

 \subsubsection{MDPs with discrete state and action spaces}

 Extensive research has been conducted on policy gradient algorithms in the discrete setting.
-For entropy-regularised MDPs, \cite{cen2022fast} analyzed discrete-time versions of \eqref{eq:gradient_flow_introduction} and \eqref{eq:mirror_descent_intro}, demonstrating linear convergence for both value functions and policies.
+For entropy-regularised MDPs, \cite{cen2022fast} analysed discrete-time versions of \eqref{eq:gradient_flow_introduction} and \eqref{eq:mirror_descent_intro}, demonstrating linear convergence for both value functions and policies.
 In the same setting, \cite{cayci2021linear} studied the linear convergence of natural policy gradient with log-linear policies in the entropy-regularised setting, which is a discrete-time analog of~\eqref{eq:NPG}.
 Building on these works, \cite{xiao2022convergence} and \cite{KHODADADIAN2022105214} achieved linear convergence for unregularised MDPs with inexact policy evaluation by employing geometrically increasing step sizes.
 Recently, \cite{lan2023policy} and \cite{zhan2023policy} established the linear convergence of policy mirror descent for MDPs with arbitrary convex regularisers, with the latter achieving convergence rates independent of action space dimensions.
-Furthermore, \cite{yuan2022linear} analysed log-linear parameterized policies with compatible $Q$-function approximations, providing estimates based on $L^2$-approximation errors instead of the $L^\infty$ estimates found in \cite{xiao2022convergence}.
+Furthermore, \cite{yuan2022linear} analysed log-linear parameterised policies with compatible $Q$-function approximations, providing estimates based on $L^2$-approximation errors instead of the $L^\infty$ estimates found in \cite{xiao2022convergence}.
+These works typically require additional assumptions on the MDP--specifically regarding the initial condition, and the structures of transition kernels and cost functions--to ensure persistent exploration for the Q-function approximation.

 Note that these works primarily focus on discrete-time algorithms, and their analyses may not be directly applicable to study the continuous-time flows presented in \eqref{eq:gradient_flow_introduction} and \eqref{eq:mirror_descent_intro}.
 Moreover, most of the results (except those in \cite{zhan2023policy}) depend explicitly on the action space cardinality, and cannot be extended to continuous action spaces.